Teeth Whitening London

 Hydrogen Peroxide Teeth Whitening

 This is one of the most common forms of teeth bleaching and whitening on the market – but please do not assume that you can use regular hydrogen peroxide to bleach your teeth.

 This means you can be totally assured that the whitening treatment you receive from The Dental Centre London will whiten your teeth to the shade you require under the high standard of care delivered by our qualified dental practitioners.

 Teeth Whitening Side-Effects

-The most common side effect of teeth whitening and bleaching is sensitivity.
+The most common side effect of teeth whitening in London is sensitivity.
 A major benefit of the home whitening system we offer is that you are in full control of the whitening process yourself.
 So, if you find that your teeth become too sensitive, you can simply stop the treatment.

 This is yet another reason why you should always go to a dentist for your teeth whitening treatment in London, and never go to a non-qualified beautician or even a hair salon.
 These practices are not properly trained to deal with the sensitivity of the teeth, should this occur.

 Very occasionally, you may experience some irritation of the gums around the teeth where the whitening gel touches the gum tissue.
 To help avoid this, we design our whitening trays in such a way as to ensure that the gel does not leak out onto the gum area, therefore minimising any risk of gum irritation as a side-effect from teeth bleaching.

 People who live and work in London often have high-pressure jobs where looking good is important, and whitening teeth is a great way to improve appearance and boost confidence.
 Don’t let concerns about side effects put you off – visit our dentist in London to learn how teeth whitening could benefit you directly from the experts.

 Is Teeth Whitening Available on the NHS?